Europe Fears Impact of the U.S. Inflation Reduction Act

 Europe Fears Impact of the U.S. Inflation Reduction Act - Certrec

-A concerted effort has been made by the European renewable energy leaders to revive the continent’s solar supply chains, through an alliance.
+As Europe pushes for energy independence and a greener future, renewable energy leaders are taking bold steps to strengthen the continent’s solar industry.
+A concerted effort has been made by the European renewable energy leaders to revive the continent’s solar supply chains through an alliance.
 The European Solar PV Industry Alliance (ESIA) was launched on December 9, 2022, with support from the European Union.
 The goal set by the alliance is to reach 30 GW of committed European solar PV manufacturing capacity across all segments of the value chain by 2025.
 This initiative is being seen as the key to decreasing Europe’s dependency on the supply chain.

-This initiative is further acknowledgment of the fact that Europe’s ability to phase out fossil fuels and combat climate change are threatened by the lack of a clean energy industrial policy.
+With the Europe Inflation Reduction Act of 2022 influencing global clean energy policies, European leaders are now accelerating efforts to strengthen domestic solar manufacturing and reduce reliance on external suppliers.
+This initiative is a further acknowledgment of the fact that Europe’s ability to phase out fossil fuels and combat climate change is threatened by the lack of a clean energy industrial policy.

 The mere idea of a clean energy industrial policy in Europe has been regarded with disdain by existing institutions.
 This is mainly due to the fact that the European Union protects member states from each other.
 If the states start fighting for themselves, it will not have a good economic outcome.

-In Europe, there exist a multitude of clean industrial policy initiatives that are regional, national and at the EU level.
-These initiatives are not coordinated, and in some cases tend to conflict.
-This is a cause of concern as different countries in Europe with different industrial policies fragment the EU as a single market.
+In Europe, there exists a multitude of clean industrial policy initiatives that are regional, national, and at the EU level.
+These initiatives are not coordinated and, in some cases, tend to conflict.
+This is a cause for concern as different countries in Europe with different industrial policies fragment the EU as a single market.

 What is the U.S. Inflation Reduction Act?